AlexD10S/substrate-betting/README.md

 ## Overview

 This pallet implements a basic protocol for decentralized betting.

+Every account can go an create a match and everyone can bet in that match, for a basic result: victory team 1, draw or victory team 2.
+For now only the one with SUDO priviliges can set result.

 :warning: It is **not a production-ready paller**, but a sample built for learning purposes.
 It is discouraged to use this code 'as-is' in a production runtime.

-## Main concepts

-* **Currency** – The chain's main currency/token (e.g. DOT for the relay chain, ACA for Acala).

 ## Configuration